-CGS STRGS refers to the School of Trans-Disciplinary Research and Graduate Studies, which is in the College of refers to evidence of a body of work that potentially can receive 1 or 2 units for research output, as defined by the DHET in the Government Gazette: Policy on the Evaluation of Creative Outputs and Innovations produced by Public Higher Education Institutions (2017).
+CGS STRGS refers to the School of Trans-Disciplinary Research and Graduate Studies, which is in the College of can receive 1 or 2 units for research output, as defined by the DHET in the Government Gazette: Policy on the Evaluation of Creative Outputs and Innovations produced by Public Higher Education Institutions (2017).
 The creative output portfolio should include an application letter directed to the curator/manager of the venue (which should be a recognised museum/gallery/performance venue).
-It should also include a clear annotation of 500-700 words describing the overview, problems and key questions addressed and the primary aim of the creative work. should explain the creative methodology, conceptual and scholarly framework in which the work resides and propose the contribution to new knowledge.
-The portfolio must include a declaration of originality, include links to verifiable evidence of the creative output, which includes one or more of the following forms, and may not exceed 100 MB: an ecatalogue/relevant internet Uniform Resource Locator (URL)/published work in the case of literary arts/PDF of musical scores and the venue(s) or platforms on which the output was exhibited/performed
+It should also include a clear annotation of 500-700 words describing the overview, problems and key questions addressed and the primary aim of the creative work.